hb9ssb/trx-control/README.md

 ## Supported transceivers

-Initially, trx-control will support the following transceivers:
+trx-control supports the following transceivers, more will be added aver time:

 * Yaesu FT-710
 * Yaesu FT-897